martosaur/posthog-elixir/MIGRATION.md

 PostHog is consistently upgrading our internal data representation so that's better for customers each and every time.
 We've recently launched a new version of our `/decide` endpoint called `v4`.
 This endpoint is slightly different, which caused a small change in behavior for our flags.

-`Posthog.FeatureFlag` previously included a key `value` that to represent the internal structure of a flag.
+`PostHog.FeatureFlag` previously included a key `value` that to represent the internal structure of a flag.
 It was renamed to `payload` to:

 1. better represent the fact that it can be both an object and a boolean
 2. align it more closely with our other SDKs

-### Posthog.Application
+### PostHog.Application

 This library now depends on `Cachex`, and includes a supervision tree.
 There are 2 options: